 The building permit dates from 1920, although it doesn’t tell us who the architect was.
 It was built at a cost of $15,000 by Baynes and Horie for H A Jones.
-Harry Jones ran his real estate agency from the building in 1922; another tenant was Harold Jones who was a manufacturer’s agent selling wire rope.
-Harold lived on Trimble Street, but a year earlier in the 1921 Directory he was living at 590 Seymour, where Harry is shown living in the 1921 census, having moved from Cordova the year before.
+Harry Jones ran his real estate agency from the building (addressed as 592 Seymour) in 1922; another tenant was his son, Harold Jones, who was a manufacturer’s agent selling wire rope.
+In 1922 Harold lived on Trimble Street, but a year earlier in the 1921 Directory he was living at 590 Seymour, where Harry is shown living in the 1921 census, having moved from Cordova the year before.
 He was shown married to Madge, 20 years younger, and born in Norway.
 He didn’t occupy his offices here for very long, as he died in California in 1923.
 We’ve written more about Harry in other posts: he developed an earlier building in 1893 on East Hastings, and another around 1899 on West Hastings.
 He also founded the Vancouver Tugboat Company in 1898.

 By 1932 The Railway Club began as a members only card club for railway workers.
 Known initially as the Railwaymen’s Club, it was one of many membership only workingman clubs opened in the city after prohibition was lifted.
 The club occupied space once occupied by the European Concert Cafe on the upper floors of the Laursen Building.
 The club operated with a rare “red circle” license where card clubs like the Marine Club and Logger’s Social Club were given a choice by the government, stop the cards or the sale of liquor.
 In 2012 when we posted this, the Railway Club still operated as a bar and live music venue with one of the most eclectic selections of music in the city.
 Sadly it closed a couple of years later.